converged-computing/flux-cloud/README.md

 Code is under development and likely to change!
 In the meantime, for early documentation, see our ⭐️ [Documentation](https://converged-computing.github.io/flux-cloud/) ⭐️

-## TODO

- - test for list of experiments
- - cloud-select could estimate the cost?
- - run and add more cluster examples

 ## 😁️ Contributors 😁️